 • Ultrasound, 3-dimensional mapping, and sometimes X-ray tools are used to position the catheters correctly

-• Heat or cold energy is then applied to the heart tissue to block the abnormal electrical signals from the rest of the heart
+• Typically heat or cold energy is then applied to the heart tissue to block the abnormal electrical signals from the rest of the heart

 For patients who continue to experience AFib following treatment, we offer hybrid or "convergent" therapies which integrate minimally invasive surgical epicardial ablation with endocardial catheter ablation.
 Cardiac surgeons work in tandem with an electrophysiologist to perform these procedures.